coderplex-org/learn/web-dev/Backend/laravel/3-conclusion.md

 ## Open Source Projects

 There are many open source Laravel Projects to which you can contribute to.
-Some of them can be found [here](http://openlaravel.com/)
+Some of them can be found [right here](http://openlaravel.com/)